codingfanatic/Mobile-Tile/README.md

 # Mobile-Tile
-A Tile for Android phones which can toggle mobile data on and off
+A Tile for Android phones which can toggle mobile data on and off.
+Unfortunately, in order to access the permissions in the Telephony Manager class needed for this to work, a phone must be rooted.